User Tools

 Elevators

-Phase 1 Fire Service is Recall.
-When elevators enter Phase 1 they bypass all floor calls and are immediately recalled to the lobby.
-Upon arrival at the lobby, the doors will open and power will automatically be shut off.
-There are two ways to attain this phase; Automatically or Manually.
+Phase 1 Fire Service is activated when elevators bypass all floor calls and are immediately recalled to the lobby.
+Upon arrival at the lobby, the doors will open, and power will be automatically shut off.
+There are two ways to achieve this phase: automatically or manually.

-• The buildings fire alarm system initiates Automatic Recall.
-When the alarm is activated, the elevators automatically recall to the lobby.
-If the alarm detects smoke in the elevator lobby, some systems have a Plan B where the elevator will recall usually to the next highest floor.
-Not all buildings have this feature, so crews shouldn’t assume there isn’t a fire if the elevators aren’t recalled upon their arrival.
-Some buildings, such as One Government Center, where every elevator does not serve all floors, all elevators may not be recalled.
-If elevators are not automatically recalled during a CFA, crews must initiate Manual Recall.
+The building’s fire alarm system may trigger automatic recall.
+When the alarm is activated, elevators are automatically recalled to the lobby.
+If the alarm detects smoke in the elevator lobby, some systems may implement a secondary plan, recalling the elevator to the next highest floor.
+Not all buildings are equipped with this feature, so crews should not assume that a fire is absent if the elevators are not recalled upon arrival.
+For example, in buildings like One Government Center, where certain elevators do not serve all floors, it is possible that not all elevators will be recalled.
+If elevators are not automatically recalled during a Commercial Fire Alarm (CFA), crews must initiate a Manual Recall.

 Manual Recall is initiated by firefighters by placing the fire service key into the switch IN THE ELEVATOR LOBBY and turning it to the “ON” position.
 At this point, all elevators in that bank will recall.